vippsas/vipps-recurring-api/vipps-recurring-api-problems.md

 Feature not supported.
 Please contact Vipps.

 ### Illegal agreement update
 Agreement cannot be updated.
-Might be still stopped or pending.
+Might be stopped or pending.

 ### Invalid suggested max amount
 Suggested max amount is invalid or too high.